edgedb/edgedb/docs/stdlib/array.rst

 Constructing arrays
 ^^^^^^^^^^^^^^^^^^^

-An array constructor is an expression that consists of a sequence of comma-separated expressions *of the same type* enclosed in square brackets.
+Array constructors are an expression that allow for a sequence of comma-separated expressions *of the same type* enclosed in square brackets.
-It produces an array value:
+This will produce an array of the following:

 .. eql:synopsis::

     "[" <expr> [, ...] "]"

-For example:
+You can then use these arrays in EdgeDB to access information.

 .. code-block:: edgeql-repl